News, we have launched our new site!

-As part of Leicester’s Greyfriars Townscape Heritage Initiative a one day practical training course was provided to ten delegates to gain an understanding of why we use lime in historic buildings, the different types and applications of lime and how to mix and apply lime mortar.
+As part of Leicester’s Greyfriars Townscape Heritage Initiative news a one day practical training course was provided to ten delegates to gain an understanding of why we use lime in historic buildings, the different types and applications of lime and how to mix and apply lime mortar.
 The training focused on the practical elements of working with lime.

 Castle Ashby House Northamptonshire